Golf Technology Biography for Dave

 structural design, etc. At the end of my senior year, I handily passed

-the exam for Professional Engineer in New York State.
-Had I continued
+the preliminary exam for Professional Engineer in New York State, which

-sign structural plans as the responsible engineer.
+was heavy in structural engineering.
 So my education was

 hardly